TheDEvorger/TheDEvorger/README.md

 ---

-⚠ Proprietary Source-Available Infrastructure
+## License

-Licensed under SP-SAL v7.0
+This project is proprietary and is licensed under the TheDevorger Universal Proprietary Software License Version 1.0.

-Commercial usage, redistribution, AI training, scraping, and derivative development are prohibited without written authorization.
+It is not open-source software.

-Unless otherwise explicitly stated, all contents of this repository are licensed under SP-SAL v7.0.
+Personal and non-commercial use is permitted only within the limits stated in LICENSE.md.
+Commercial use, production use, redistribution, derivative distribution, and AI/ML training are prohibited without prior written permission.

 See:
 [LICENSE.md](LICENSE.md)

 ---

 </div>